Ununtuplicate/100commit/README.md

 End of day 22 commit

 Start of day 23 commit
+Forgot about end of day 23 commit

+Start of day 24 commit

 This template should help get you started developing with Vue 3 in Vite.